A Grand Guide to Disney Princess Experiences at Disney World

 So, if you want to see all four of them, you’ll need to wait in line twice.
 You may even get to meet a mystery princess.
 Disney PhotoPass Photographers are on hand to capture the magic, and since everything is indoors, the whole place is blissfully air-conditioned.

-But, don’t make a beeline straight there once you enter the park.
+But, don’t make a beeline straight there once you enter Magic Kingdom.
 First, stop to see Snow White near Town Square Theater on Main Street, U.S.A.
 Want to see Belle instead?
-Currently, this book-loving Disney Princess greets her adoring fans in her blue village dress at Maurice’s Cottage.
+Currently, this book-loving Disney Princess greets her adoring fans during Storytime with Belle at Maurice’s Cottage in New Fantasyland.

 Then, make your way to the opposite end of Fantasyland to say ‘hello’ to Merida in the Fairytale Garden.
 On the way there, pop by Under the Sea – Voyage of the Little Mermaid to meet Ariel at her grotto.